looeee/discoverthreejs-site/markdown/book/first-steps/transformations.md

 Many things come together to make a beautiful 3D scene, such as lighting, materials, models, textures, camera settings, post-processing, particle effects, interactivity, and so on, but no matter what kind of scene we create, nothing is more important than the arrangement and movement of the pieces from which it is composed.

 To create architectural renderings, we must become architects and interior decorators.
 We must consider the proportions of buildings and the rooms inside them, and skillfully place the furniture and light fittings.
 In a nature scene, whether a close up of a single flower or a wide, sweeping mountain vista, we need to arrange the trees and rocks, or the leaves and petals, in a natural and convincing manner.
-Perhaps a hoard of [invading robots](https://threejs.org/examples/#webgl_animation_skinning_morph) will sweep across the landscape, eyes gleaming, arms and feet swinging as they march in unison, rockets blasting into the sky and creating huge explosions wherever they land - in which cases, we must become both a robot designer and a ballistics expert.
+Perhaps a hoard of [invading robots](https://threejs.org/examples/#webgl_animation_skinning_morph) will sweep across the landscape, eyes gleaming, arms and feet swinging as they march in unison, rockets blasting into the sky and creating huge explosions wherever they land - in which case we must become both robot designers and ballistics experts.

 Even [purely abstract scenes](https://threejs.org/examples/#webgl_interactive_buffergeometry) require an understanding of how to move objects around in 3D space.

 {{< iframe src="https://threejs.org/examples/webgl_buffergeometry_drawrange.html" height="500" title="An abstract scene from the three.js examples" caption="An abstract scene from the three.js examples<br>created by [Fernando Serrano](https://twitter.com/fernandojsg)" >}}

-Finally, we must also become a director and position the camera to artistically frame each shot.
+Finally, we must also become directors and position the camera to artistically frame each shot.
 When creating a 3D scene, the only limit is your imagination - and the depth of your technical knowledge.

 Moving objects around in 3D space is a fundamental skill on your path of learning three.js.
-We'll break this skill down into two parts: first, we'll explore the coordinate system used to describe 3D space, and then we'll explore the mathematical operations called transformations that are used to move objects around within a coordinate system.
+We'll break this skill down into two parts: first, we'll explore the coordinate system used to describe 3D space, and then we'll explore mathematical operations called transformations that are used to move objects around within a coordinate system.

-Along the way, we'll encounter several mathematical objects, such as **the scene graph**, a structure used to describe the hierarchy of objects that make up our scenes, **vectors**, which are used to describe positions in 3D space (and many other things), and no less than two ways of describing rotations: **Euler angles** and **Quaternions**.
+Along the way we'll encounter several mathematical objects, such as **the scene graph**, a structure used to describe the hierarchy of objects that make up our scenes, **vectors**, which are used to describe positions in 3D space (and many other things), and no less than two ways of describing rotations: **Euler angles** and **quaternions**.
 We'll finish up the chapter by introducing you to **transformation matrices**, which are used to store an object's complete transformation state.

 {{% aside success %}}